pantheon-systems/documentation/source/content/guides/autopilot/07-troubleshoot.md

 ### Diagnosis

-A [Wordpress Composer Managed](/guides/wordpress-composer/pre-ga/wordpress-composer-managed) site which is not using Composer is not supported by Autopilot.
+A [WordPress Composer Managed](/guides/wordpress-composer/pre-ga/wordpress-composer-managed) site which is not using Composer is not supported by Autopilot.

 ### Solution